Cee-lo: Variations in rules for the non-banking game

+Variants applicable to both banking and non-banking games

 Some players designate a limited surface where players can roll, instead of throwing the dice off a wall, such as a table or a cardboard box.
 If the dice roll off the surface, it is called a "loose roll" or "sloppy dice," resulting in an automatic loss for the player.

 Some rule that if a player rolls the dice 3 times without getting a meaningful combination, they are out.
+Others may raise the limit to 5 times without a meaningful combination.

-One variation assigns a point based on the pair rolled, rather than the singleton; i.e., a 5-5-2 gives a five (also known by various slang terms such as "fevers"), which beats a 3-3-6 three (a.k.a. "treys").
+One variation assigns a point based on the pair rolled, rather than the singleton; i.e., a five, five, and two establishes a point of five (also known by various slang terms such as "fevers"), which beats a three, three, and six which establishes a point of three (a.k.a. "treys").

 A variation described as a "West Coast Version" ranks the combinations somewhat differently.
 It ranks pairs according to the highest pair, ignoring the singleton (as described immediately above), then treats all "trips" as an instant loss.
-1-2-3 is treated as just another meaningless roll.
+One, two, and three is treated as just another meaningless roll.